kubb-labs/kubb/docs/plugins/plugin-faker/index.md

 # @kubb/plugin-faker

-With the Faker plugin, you can use [Faker](https://fakerjs.dev/) to create mocks based on a Swagger file.
+With the Faker plugin, you can use [Faker](https://fakerjs.dev/) to create mocks.

 ## Installation